 'Native Advertising' and Audience Trust

-Conor Gillies - Radio Open Source - @radioopensource, Ann Friedman - 'Call Your Girlfriend' podcast - @annfriedman, Jim Naureckas - Fairness and Accuracy in Reporting - @JNaureckas, Michael Sebastian - Advertising Age - @msebastian
+Conor Gillies - Radio Open Source - @radioopensource, Ann Friedman - co-host of the podcast “Call Your Girlfriend” and co-author of the new book “Big Friendship: How We Keep Each Other Close” - @annfriedman, Jim Naureckas - Fairness and Accuracy in Reporting - @JNaureckas, Michael Sebastian - Advertising Age - @msebastian